LavenderFela/FQ65/README.md

 ## Layout
 FQ65 is based on solderable KBD67 Rev2 PCB, but case top will have a blocker near the arrows thus reducing possible layouts.
 The .svg down below shows all the supported layouts:
-- ANSI
-- ISO
+- ANSI and ISO
 - Stepped Caps Lock
-- Split Backspace
-- Split Space
+- Split Backspace and Space

 ![FQ65 3](https://user-images.githubusercontent.com/99119828/152737766-694bc3c3-6bc7-4e49-9251-83a4f6a38ccf.svg)